Casper-Guo/Armchair-Strategist/README.md

 There are five plotting functions provided in `visualizations.ipynb`.
 Their usage will hopefully be clear through the examples provided at the end of the notebook and accompanying documentation.
 Here is an overview:

 - `tyre_usage_pie`: Visualize the frequency of compound usage within a season and allows filtering by events and drivers
-- `plot_driver_lap_times`: Visualize driver lap time data within a single event.
+- `plot_driver_stats`: Visualize driver lap time data within a single event.
 Allows selecting any number of drivers
 - `plot_strategy_barplot`: Visualize tyre strategy within a single event with SC and VSC highlighted.
 Allows selecting any number of drivers
 - `plot_compounds_lineplot`: Visualize tyre performance over time by compound as line charts.
 Allows selecting multiple events
 - `plot_compounds_distribution`: Visualize tyre performance distribution over time by compound with boxplots or violin plots.
 Allows selecting multiple events